2002 Poso bus attacks: Third attack

 On the morning of 8 August 2002, a group of unidentified armed individuals fired automatic weapon fire into a bus travelling near Mayoa village in the South Pamona subdistrict, killing an Italian tourist and wounding four Indonesians.
-The deceased Italian was identified as Lorenzo Taddei, who had been travelling from Tana Toraja with his wife.
-Following the attack, Wirabuana Military Area Commander Maj.
+The deceased Italian was identified as Lorenzo Taddei, 34 who had been travelling from Tana Toraja with his wife.Following the attack, Wirabuana Military Area Commander Maj.
 Gen. Amirul Isnaeni admitted that a number of Kopassus personnel were stationed in the area to investigate the presence of foreign citizens living in Poso, some of whom may have links to al Qaeda.

 Investigation

 The bomb blasts are linked to sectarian conflict between Muslims and Christians in Central Sulawesi that killed at least 577 people and displaced another 86,000 during three-year period before a government-sponsored truce agreed in December 2001.

 The Indonesian authorities' failure to capture the assailants or uncover their identities and whereabouts sparked speculation that sections of the security forces could have been complicit in the Central Sulawesi attacks.
-A local Muslim figure speculated that violence had escalated after the Wirabuana military command, based in the South Sulawesi capital of Makassar, sent members of Army's Special Force (Kopassus) members to Poso.
+A local Muslim figure speculated that violence had escalated after the Wirabuana military command, based in the South Sulawesi capital of Makassar, sent Indonesian Army special forces (Kopassus) members to Poso.

 In response to the attacks, the Indonesian Military called for the imposition of a state of civil emergency or martial law in the restive Poso regency.
 The suggestion was in response to the rumored presence of several armed foreigners who had allegedly entered Poso on tourist visas.
 However, then Central Sulawesi Governor, Aminuddin Ponulele, and the provincial police chief Brig.
 Gen. Zainal Abidin Ishak both voiced opposition to the plan.